Supreme Court's abortion ruling sets off new court fights - KTVZ

 “It’s going to be very confusing and have a lot of moving parts and the patients are really going to be the ones who bear the brunt of this.
 There’s going to be a lot of confusion about where people can access abortion,” said Amiri, of the ACLU.

 Forliti reported from Minneapolis and Mulvihill from Cherry Hill, New Jersey.
-Associated Press writers Scott Bauer in Madison, Wisconsin; Kate Brumback in Atlanta; Steve LeBlanc in Boston and Don Thompson in Sacramento, California, contributed to this report.
+Associated Press writers Anthony Izaguirre in Tallahassee, Florida; Scott Bauer in Madison, Wisconsin; Kate Brumback in Atlanta; Steve LeBlanc in Boston and Don Thompson in Sacramento, California, contributed to this report.

 For AP’s full coverage of the Supreme Court ruling on abortion, go to https://apnews.com/hub/abortion.